nephre/tvshows/README.md

-TV Show Manager
+TV Shows Manager
 ===============

-My way to lear SF2.
+My way to learn SF2.
 Tool to help keep track of all TV series you watch.
 As a bonus: links to services providing checksums of files with latest episodes.

 New search providers should implement `SearchProviderInterface`.